coderbyheart/adacon23/content/index.md

 ---
-title:
-  A yearly conference celebrating Norwegian women and non-binary people in Tech
+title: A yearly conference celebrating underrepresented folks in Tech in Norway
 ---

 Ada Con Norway is proud to announce the return of its conference in 2023, celebrating the diversity of the Norwegian tech scene.
+The event, which was formerly done as a part of [Tech Women Norway](https://techwomen.no/) will now go by the name Ada Con.
+We believe that diversity efforts have to go along more axis than gender, and that we need to acknowledge that this work is intersectional.
+Our new name reflects this commitment.

-The event, which was formerly known as [Tech Women Norway](https://techwomen.no/), will be held on Ada Lovelace Day, Tuesday, 10.10.2023, at Rebel, Universitetsgata 2, 0164 Oslo.
+The event will be held on Ada Lovelace Day as before, which is the second Tuesday in October every year.
+This year it falls on Tuesday October 10th.
+Our venue is Rebel, Universitetsgata 2, 0164 Oslo.

-We are excited to bring Ada Con Norway back after four years.
-We believe that diversity efforts need to be intersectional, and our new name reflects this commitment.
-We are looking forward to bringing together a community of individuals who are passionate about promoting diversity in tech.

-Ada Con Norway aims to promote and empower under-indexed people in tech by showcasing a lineup of speakers and workshops from diverse backgrounds.
-The jury selection is based on hands-on contributions and not on role or career path within tech.
-Acknowledging that many contributions are often not publicly visible, we try to enumerate contributions as well as we can.
-The people presented here serve as role-models for folks in Norway trying to build a career working hands-on in tech.
+Ada Con Norway aims to promote and empower under-indexed people in tech by showcasing a lineup of speakers from diverse backgrounds.

 ## Tech Role Models of 2023

 Additionally, we present our Tech Role Models of 2023.
-The role models are selected in collaboration with an independent jury and presented at the Ada Lovelace mini-conference.
+The role models are selected in collaboration with an independent jury and presented at the conference.

 And for that we need YOUR input.
 Please suggest people you would love to be recognized using our [submission form](https://forms.gle/TKLe2RGPQm4pS3v79).